laserpants/powerpants/README.md

 ### Polynomials

 Polynomials are implemented as a map (`Data.Map.Strict.Map`) from degree keys to coefficient values.
 The `Polynomial a` type is parameterized by the type of the coefficients.
 The implementation requires `a` to be an instance of the `Eq` and `Algebra.Ring.C` type classes.
-The latter constraint is especially useful, since the set of polynomials with coefficients from some ring **R** itself forms a ring, usually denoted **R[x]**.
+This latter constraint is especially useful, since the set of polynomials with coefficients from some ring **R** itself forms a ring, usually denoted **R[x]**.
 The degree of a term is a non-negative integer, so we also introduce a new `Nat` type for this purpose, using an alias for `Number.NonNegative.Integer` (defined in [Numeric Prelude](http://hackage.haskell.org/package/numeric-prelude)).

 ```haskell
 import Data.Map.Strict ( Map )